-On July 9, 2009, American Airlines and Etihad Airways, the national airline of the United Arab Emirates (UAE), announced a new codeshare agreement which paved the way for closer commercial cooperation between the two airlines (subject to government approval).
+On July 9, 2009, American and Etihad Airways, the national airline of the United Arab Emirates (UAE), announced a new codeshare agreement, which paved the way for closer commercial cooperation between the two airlines (subject to government approval).

-Also on Aug.
-26, 2009, American Eagle extended its company-wide commitment to environmental sustainability by switching to innovative clean technology when repainting its aircraft.
-Eagle adopted Pantheon Enterprises' non-toxic surface pretreatment, PreKote, to prep all of its planes for painting.
+On Aug.
+26, 2009, American Eagle extended its companywide commitment to environmental sustainability by switching to innovative clean technology when repainting its aircraft.
+Eagle adopted Pantheon Enterprises' nontoxic surface pretreatment, PreKote, to prep all of its planes for painting.

 On Nov.
 9, 2009, Mexicana became part of oneworld — adding Mexico and Central America's leading airline to the world's leading quality airline alliance.
 Its subsidiaries MexicanaClick and MexicanaLink joined oneworld at the same time, as affiliate members.

 On Nov.
 19, 2009, American launched its new Wi-Fi widget that enabled customers to identify Wi-Fi-equipped flights 24 hours prior to departure.

 On Dec.
 9, 2009, American and Brazil's GOL Airlines enhanced their alliance by finalizing a codeshare agreement to place American’s AA code on GOL’s growing network of flights within Brazil.

 Also in Dec.
 2009, American praised U.S. and Japanese government negotiators for reaching an agreement on Open Skies that established and fostered a healthy global aviation framework in the Pacific Rim and replace the bilateral agreement that had governed aviation between the U.S. and Japan since 1952.